- How does your church board function?

 - Do people respond positively when recruited for the board?

 - Are your meetings well-organized and run?

 - Are responsibilities well-defined and honored?

-On Saturday, February 18 from 9:30-11:30 am, Rev. Fred Oaks will facilitate a workshop on Church Boards and Leadership for any interested ABC of Wisconsin constituency.
-Rev. Oaks will share from his experience as a pastor of churches of various sizes as well as in organizations involved with leadership training.
-We’ll discuss the ways that the necessary responsibility of governance can best serve the mission of the church.
+On Saturday, February 18 from 9:30-11:30 am, Rev. Fred Oaks facilitated a workshop on Church Boards and Leadership for any interested ABC of Wisconsin constituency.
+Rev. Oaks shared from his experience as a pastor of churches of various sizes as well as in organizations involved with leadership training.
+We discussed the ways that the necessary responsibility of governance can best serve the mission of the church.

 “Boards and committees can, admittedly, be control-oriented naysayers, ineffective time-wasters, or worse.
 But they can also be dynamic and effective tools for leadership development and mission fulfillment!” ~ Rev. Fred Oaks

 A recording of the workshop session is now available: SESSION